dydxprotocol/solo/docs/typescript.md

 );
 ```

-### SubgraphAPI
+### Subgraph
-DolomiteMargin provides an easy way to interact with dYdX http API endpoints.
-This is especially useful for placing & canceling orders.
+DolomiteMargin provides an easy way to read data that's indexed from the smart contracts.

 #### Place Order(v2)